Retail sales refer to the purchase of goods and services by customers.

 Your stores should maintain the same atmosphere for long enough to become familiar, but not too long that it becomes stale.
 That means they should also use the same lighting.
 You should also align your decor with your strategies.
-When your approach changes, so to should your decor.

 Meanwhile, buy tiles and other floor decors in bulk to ensure consistent colouring.
 It’s here where attention to detail counts.

 Together with your shelving and decor, you must establish consistency around your store layout.

 You can do that by developing a floor plan blueprint specific to one of your stores in a given cluster.
 Once you have completed that task, you can model all of your stores in that cluster on the blueprint to maintain consistency.

 Of course, you do need to consider your retail format.